Mastering Pallet Jacks: Types, Definition & Benefits for Industrial Use

 Materials

 Stainless steel jacks are best where there is the risk of water, chemicals, or corrosion.
-They’re good for agricultural, medical, pharmaceutical, chemical, food, and other industries.
+They’re good for agriculture, medicine, pharmaceutical, chemical, food, and other industries.
 Hot-dip galvanized jacks give more corrosion resistance.
-Both types have sealed front wheels and specially-designed hydraulic pumps.
+Both types have sealed front wheels and specially designed hydraulic pumps.

 Wheels

 Many buyers overlook the importance of the wheels.
-The right set of wheels makes moving heavier loads faster and safer, without unnecessary wear and damage to the floors.
+The right set of wheels makes moving heavier loads faster and safer without unnecessary wear and damage to the floors.
 That said, make sure that the wheels suit the flooring or surface in the establishment.

 Pallet trucks usually have two pairs of wheels.
 One pair sits just below the forks and is responsible for handling the weight.
 The second one is below the handle and hydraulic pump and affects the steering.